 Meetings will be noticed as required by Wisconsin law.
 Regularly scheduled meeting agendas will be posted on the NCRTAC website at least five business days prior to the meeting.

 Six general meetings, to include the Annual Joint Meeting, will be scheduled each year.

-Participation by Telephone.
+The membership may conduct confidential review of data and cases as provided in Wisconsin Statutes 146.37, 146.38 and 256.25(3)

+Meetings that directly discuss identifiable patients, healthcare providers or other emergency responders shall be closed to the public.Participation by Telephone.
 Any one or more members may participate in a meeting of the NCRTAC or such committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.

-Participation by such means shall constitute official attendance at a meeting for a maximum of two general membership meetings per year.
+Participation by such means shall constitute presence in person at a meeting.

 Voting Rules.
 For all matters brought before the general membership: